OmenMon/omenmon.github.io/gui.md

 This is equivalent to changing the pertinent setting in the _UEFI Setup_ but saves you the trip.
 A reboot is required, and you will be prompted whether you want to proceed with it at once.

-<u>Note</u>: This part of the menu does not appear on models without GPU mode switching support as reported by the [BIOS system data](/cli#system).
+<u>Note</u>: This part of the menu is not enabled on models without GPU mode switching support as reported by the [BIOS system data](/cli#system).
 You can still attempt to switch the mode manually [from the command line](/cli#gpumode), although it is likely to result in an error.

 ### Keyboard {#menu-keyboard}